wp-plugins/wp-external-links/readme.txt

 Tags: links, external, icon, target, _blank, _new, _none, rel, nofollow, new window, new tab, javascript, xhtml, seo Requires at least: 3.0.0
 Tested up to: 3.3.2
-Stable tag: 1.21
+Stable tag: 1.30

-Open external links in a new window/tab, add "external" / "nofollow" to rel-attribute, set icon, XHTML strict, SEO friendly...
+Open external links in a new window or tab, add "nofollow", choose icon, SEO friendly options...

 == Description ==

-Set options for external links, like:
+Configure external links the way you want, with options like:

 = Features =

-* Set target for opening external links
+* Open external links in new window or tab
-* Add "external" / "nofollow" to rel-attribute
+* Add "nofollow" and "external" to rel-attribute
-* Set title
-* Set icon
+* Choose out of 20 icons
-* Add class(es)
+* Add additional classes for custom styling
 * Set no-icon class
+* Set title attribute
 * XHTML strict and SEO friendly

 This latest version requires PHP 5.2+ and WP 3.0+.

 == Installation ==

 1. Go to `Plugins` in the Admin menu
 1. Click on the button `Add new`
 1. Search for `WP External Links` and click 'Install Now' OR click on the `upload` link to upload `wp-external-links.zip`